onegentig/optional.ts/README.md

 ```

 The type of `opt` is `Optional<unknown>` and that is not something you really
 want now.
-I wish I could somehow forbid this, but oh well.
-Seriously, don’t
+I wish I could somehow forbid this.
+Seriously, don’t do this.
-do that.
 When making an empty `Optional`, specify its type explicitly, for your
-own sanity:
+own sake:

 ```typescript
 var opt: Optional<number> = Optional.none();
 var opt = new Optional<number>();
 ```

-Both these options work perfectly fine.

 ### Base usage